xtangle/hacktoberfest-2k18-katas/README.md

 ## How to participate

 1. Find an issue that is **not assigned** yet
-2. Implement it so that it passes all the tests (check with `yarn test`)
+2. Implement it so that it passes all the tests (check with `yarn test src/theFunction.test.js`)
 3. Add a test case for a new function.
 You can use `yarn generate` to create the two new files.
 4. Create your **Pull Request**
 5. Create an issue for your new feature

+## Some rules & directions

+- No libraries of any kind, just plain old vanilla js :)
+- If you got assigned an issue and don't have time to do it, please say it so we can release it for someone else.
+- Make sure your implementation passes the previous tests before opening a Pull Request.

 ## Files